prettier/prettier/docs/cli.md

 ## `--check`

-When you want to check if your files are formatted, you can run Prettier with the `--check` flag.
+When you want to check if your files are formatted, you can run Prettier with the `--check` flag (or `-c`).
 This will output a human-friendly message and a list of unformatted files, if any.

 ```bash